eannefawcett/eannefawcett.github.io/_posts/2020-10-16-Machine Learning Demystified.md

 paginator: Machine Learning Demystified
 ---

-There's a lot of terminology out there being thrown around surrounding machine learning, deep learning, and artificial intelligence.
-They are different things and mean different things.
-I would like to share today what my experience with machine learning and discuss some of the tools used in machine learning.
+There are a lot of terms out there being thrown around surrounding machine learning, deep learning, and artificial intelligence.
+They are different things and mean different things, but overlap and are related.
+I would like to share today what my experience with machine learning has been and discuss some of the tools used in machine learning.

 # Machine Learning

-First, let's discuss machine learning.
-Machine learning can be used with any function that can have a loss or gain function calculated.
+First, machine learning can be used with any mathematical function that can have a loss or gain function calculated.
+This means that there could be multiple correct solutions to the problem at hand.
+Loss and gain will be defined below.
 There are two primary types of machine learning, supervised and unsupervised learning.
 Both types use a loss or gain function to "learn".
+Both supervised and unsupervised learning will be discussed in further detail below.
 Additionally, machine learning does not require a neural network, but can make use of one.

 ## Loss